Avianca Summary Table

 How to Earn Avianca LifeMiles

-What’s great about the LifeMiles program is that it partners with 4 of the 5 transferable point programs.
+LifeMiles partners with 4 of the 5 transferable point programs.
 In addition, its miles are frequently sold at a discount allowing you to use those purchased miles for an award flight.

-Avianca also offers co-branded credit cards where your spend directly earns LifeMiles without the need to transfer miles in from another program.
+Avianca also offers co-branded credit cards where you spend directly and earn LifeMiles without the need to transfer miles in from another program.

 A combination of all 3 of these earning strategies will ensure a constant flow of LifeMiles into your account.